erique/playsid.library/README.txt

 - The original SID emulation by Per Sundell & Ron Birk (kick 1.3, 68000)
 - The reSID emulation engine by Dag Lem (68060 or similar)
 - SIDBlaster-USB, a device that uses a SID chip for sound (kick 2.0+, 68020)
+- ZorroSID, a zorro card with a SID chip

 To use, copy "playsid.library" into LIBS:, replacing the original version.
 By default it will use the original SID emulation mode.